 Hull lost nine of their last ten games to end the season in eighth position, with less wins than two of the sides placed below them.
 Excuses and explanations didn’t cut it anymore and criticism rightly came their way.

-The Covid interruptions clearly had an impact, but the same hunger that Hull started the season with just wasn’t there and the fight was evidently lacking in performances.
+The Covid interruptions clearly had an impact, and they are understandable, but the same hunger that Hull started the season with just wasn’t there and the fight was evidently lacking in performances.
 Instead, the much bastardised soft underbelly returned, with 40+ points conceded on four occasions.

-Defence, the most notable improvement in Hull, was once again poor and the attack was hopeless.
+Defence, the most notable improvement in Hull, became soft and the attack was hopeless.
 The side had hit self-destruct mode, slipping into former bad habits with unforced errors and poor discipline becoming the norm again.

 Truth be told, Hull became absolutely dire to watch and the squad holes, which were previously masked to an extent by effort, intensity, fight, and most notably certain personnel, were exposed again.

 After a promising start, to win only one of the last ten just wasn’t acceptable.
 It was the manner of defeat if anything, and in going away from everything that saw them start the season well, attitudes were rightly questioned.